BuddyForms/BuddyForms-Custom-Login/readme.txt

         ** Above the content
         ** Under the content
         ** Use the Shortcode

 > * Display Registration Link?
     ** Select a registration page to rewrite the registration Link

 > * Redirect after Login
     ** Select a page you like to use for the redirect.
     ** redirect to the user profile or any custom URL

+> * Enable a private site or network
+    ** Redirect logged off users to a login and create a private site or network ** Select public Accessible Pages
+    ** Select public Accessible Post Types

 ---